goodude123/marketplace/README.md

   )

   ./manage.py random (
-    creates random course and save it with current date )
+    Creates random course and save it with current date.
+    It works only if you already have currencies in database.
+    If not, first use --new and --update.
+  )